Your tween or teen refuses to give up their smartphone passwords, now what?

 3. If your child is older, 17 years old for example, make an agreement that all of his/her usernames and passwords will be put in a sealed envelope, only to be accessed by parents if there is a problem, or the child’s safety is a risk.

-5. If your child is refusing to give you password information, it more often than not is because they have something to hide.
-Kids who are doing the right thing, while they may be annoyed, they certainly won’t risk not having a phone for not giving you the information you have a right and a responsibility to have.
+5. If your child is refusing to give you password information, it is probably because they have something to hide.
+Kids who are using social media responsibly may be annoyed that you are asking, but they won’t risk losing their phone by keeping this information from you.

 6. The advice I give parents that come to my office with this issue is to think about passwords, and smartphone information as the same as asking your child where he or she is physically going, who they are going with and when they will be home.
 Parenting in cyberspace is no different than parenting in the physical space your child occupies.